Lamotrigine is generally weight-neutral, with minimal impact on body weight for most patients

 Yes, some patients actually experience modest weight loss on lamotrigine.
 Clinical studies show 2-5% of patients lose weight during treatment.
 This weight loss is typically modest (2-5 pounds) and may result from improved mood stability leading to better lifestyle choices rather than direct medication effects.

 Lamotrigine is actually an excellent choice for weight-gain-prone individuals.
-Its weight-neutral profile makes it safer than alternatives like lithium or valproate.
+Its weight-neutral profile makes it less likely to cause weight gain than alternatives like lithium or valproate.
 If you've experienced medication-related weight gain previously, lamotrigine offers effective mood stabilization without adding weight concerns to your treatment considerations.

 Higher doses above 200mg daily show slightly increased risk of weight changes, though still minimal compared to other mood stabilizers.
 The relationship isn't directly proportional, and therapeutic doses rarely cause meaningful weight effects.
 Most patients can achieve effective treatment at doses that maintain weight neutrality.